 6.0 to 6.8 earthquake is likely in the next 12 hours within 200 kilometers of Tokyo, Japan. (risk dangerous level)- quakeprediction.com/Earthquake%20F…— Japan Earthquakes (@earthquakejapan) December 7, 2012

 Today was different, though — I had much of the afternoon to worry about my safety.
-A few hours before the quake struck, someone I follow retweeted a message from @earthquakejapan saying that there was a "dangerous level" of risk that a large jolt would hit the Tokyo area sometime in the next 12 hours.
-I'd never seen a tweet like this before, and spent some time checking out the poster's history; it linked out to a slapdash site with little in the way of solid information, and several tweets had been made in recent weeks with similar earthquake prophecies.
+A few hours before the quake struck, someone I follow retweeted a message from a suspicious account named @earthquakejapan saying that there was a "dangerous level" of risk that a large jolt would hit the Tokyo area sometime in the next 12 hours.
+I'd never seen a tweet like this before, and spent some time checking out the poster's history; it linked out to a slapdash site with little in the way of solid information, and several tweets had been made in recent weeks with similar earthquake prophecies that hadn't come to pass.
 I was skeptical, and mentioned as much to my co-workers in the Verge private IRC channel, but since the recent tweets were the first to use the words "dangerous level" I couldn't quite shake the thought for the rest of the day.

 Two hours later and my phones are blaring with alerts and I'm taking shelter under my door frame.
 All the while I'm wondering how on earth Twitter has given me the ability to predict the future.